aws-samples/aws-cdk-intro-workshop/workshop/content/20-typescript/70-advanced-topics/100-construct-testing/2000-validation-tests.md

   constructor(scope: cdk.Construct, id: string, props: HitCounterProps) {
     if (props.readCapacity !== undefined && (props.readCapacity < 5 || props.readCapacity > 20)) {
-      throw new Error('readCapacity must be greater than 5 and less than 20');
+      throw new Error('readCapacity must be greater than 5 and lower than 20');
     }

     super(scope, id);